superfly/docs/reference/extensions_api.html.md

 }
 ```

+## Email communication with customers

+The automatic signup process happening through Fly.io is less intentional than the signup one makes through a provider's website.
+In light of that, we want to avoid overwhelming users with messaging unrelated to their intended goal - provisioning a service.

+The following are guidelines, open for discussion on a case-by-case basis.

+Providers should discuss their desired email cadence with Fly.io customers early in the process to avoid surprises down the line.

+Providers shouldn't ask new users to confirm their email.
+Email confirmation is a requirement to use our platform, so emails can be assumed to be confirmed ahead of time.

+Providers should mostly send transactional messages about the resource itself, or about billing.
+For example: database idling, system maintenance or alerts about passing free tier limits.

+Providers should take care that developers do not receive duplicate emails.
+For example, if a user is placed on an opt-out email campaign, you should ensure the following:

+The same user should not receive multiple, indentical emails because they happen to provision resources on more than one Fly.io organization.
+This is quite common, as organizations are used for separating production and staging environments, for example.

+Once a single user in an organization has been placed on an email campaign, other users in the same organization should not be placed on a similar campaign merely for having used SSO sign-in.

 ## Deploying your service on Fly.io

+If you run a latency-sensitive service like a database, we require you run your service on Fly.io to be considered an official extension.

 Contact us at [extensions@fly.io](mailto:extensions@fly.io) about deploying your service on the Fly.io platform.

+## Billing customers through Fly.io

+Your service should offer a minimal billing API for fetching costs and passing them on to customers.
+We'd want to query this API at least once per day.
+Fly.io will bill customers for your service and pay you what's owed after deducting the revenue share.

+We prefer services that can provide a simple, pay-as-you-go pricing model.

+We also prefer that making changes to billing, support plans, etc happen inside the provider UI.

+## Support

+The support process for Extensions is evolving and should be discussed on a case-by-case basis.

+## Limitations

+Keep the following in mind when considering running an extension on Fly.io.

+The Extensions Program does *not*:

+* Run billing logic for your extension - we pass billing data through our invoice for conveninence
+* Manage your service beyond the underlying Fly.io services
+* Run support for your service - but we will pass support requests on to you
+* Run workflows to deploy your service automatically - you need a control plane